-Aim of role To provide a transport convice for people living in and ground Ditatons to Aim of role To provide a transport service for people living in and around Pitstone to D. I. Titl their medical appointments.
+Aim of role To provide a transport service for people living in Pitstone and lvinghoe to their medical appointments.
 Role Title Volunteer Driver Start date ASAP Time Days and times vary depending upon the commitment that the volunteer commitment wishes to give.
 Location The parishes of Pitstone and Ivinghoe.
 Main tasks Drivers use their own cars to take older people, or those without another means of transport available, to medical appointments.
 Skills/Experience You should be an experienced and safe driver and hold a full UK driving license.
-Your car must be in good condition and you must have fully comprehensive car insurance.
-You should be in good health and able to give 'a helping hand' to passengers if required.
-You should have a friendly manner and good rapport with older people.
+Your car must be in good condition and you must have fully comprehensive car insurance. • You should be in good health and able to give 'a helping hand' to passengers if required. • You should have a friendly manner and good rapport with older people.
 Respect the confidentiality of the patient.
-What we can Volunteering with us will give you the opportunity: offer you To become an active member in a community scheme. , To meet new people whilst providing an important and highly valued service to the local community.
+What we can Volunteering with us will give you the opportunity: offer you To become an active member in a community scheme. - • To meet new people whilst providing an important and highly valued service to the local community.

 Our volunteer drivers are able to claim £0.45 pence per mile for all journeys undertaken on behalf of the car scheme.
 There is a minimum fee of £1 for short journeys.
 Training.
 Additional information References will be taken and a DBS (criminal record) check will be completed.